praw-dev/praw/docs/pages/reply_bot.rst

 LMGTFY Bot
 ----------

-Our goal is to point users in the right direction when they ask a simple question that is unlikely to be upvoted or answered by other users.
+The goal of the LMGTFY Bot is to point users in the right direction when they ask a simple question that is unlikely to be upvoted or answered by other users.

-An example of such questions are:
+Two examples of such questions are:

 1. "What is the capital of Canada?"

 2. "How many feet are in a yard?"

-Once we identify these questions, our bot will reply to the submission with an appropriate `lmgtfy <http://lmgtfy.com/>`_ link.
+Once we identify these questions, the LMGTFY Bot will reply to the submission with an appropriate `lmgtfy <http://lmgtfy.com/>`_ link.
 For the example questions those links are:

 1. http://lmgtfy.com/?q=What+is+the+capital+of+Canada%3F